Last Updated on April 18, 2023 by Admin

 What is the Job Outlook for an Estimation Engineer?

 The job outlook for an Estimation Engineer is quite good.
 The U.S. Bureau of Labor Statistics projects that employment in this field will grow by 14 percent from 2018 to 2028, which is much faster than the average for all occupations.
-The demand for Estimation Engineers will be driven by the need for accurate cost estimates in the construction and engineering industries.
+The need for accurate cost estimates in the construction and engineering industries will drive the demand for Estimation Engineers.

 This growth is due mainly to the increasing popularity of green energy and the need for more efficient and cost-effective ways to produce it.
 Estimation engineers will be needed to help design and implement these new energy-saving technologies.